 The operation is performed with general endotracheal anesthesia.
 Difficulties are related to morbid obesity and may include a difficult airway, difficult venous access and challenges with monitoring, and positioning the patient due to their large body habitus.
 Communication with anesthesia is essential to the safe performance of this operation especially related to orogastric tube management, Bougie placement, fluid management, and medications to prevent postoperative nausea and emesis.
 Postextubation pathways should be in place related to obstructive sleep apnea (Continuous Positive Airway Pressure-CPAP and Bilevel Continuous Airway Pressure-BiPAP use) and pain management.

 The operation is typically performed with the patient supine or in modified lithotomy with a split leg table (figure 1a).
 Morbidly obese patients should be secured well to the table to avoid movement when in steep reverse Trendelenburg, as well as, have pressure points well padded to avoid injury and risk of rhabdomyolysis.
 Knowledge of table capacities, foot rests, and table extenders are helpful and should be available in the operating room.

-Patients should receive preoperative antibiotics dose appropriate for their body weight ...
+Patients should receive preoperative antibiotics dose ...